Get all the latest Airbnb data for Monterrey

 What's the typical occupancy rate in Monterrey in 2026?

-As of the first half of 2026, the typical occupancy rate for Airbnb listings in Monterrey is around 54%, which translates to roughly 16 booked nights per month.
+As of early 2026, the typical occupancy rate for an Airbnb listing in Monterrey is about 40% to 55%.

 Make a profitable investment in Monterrey